OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-guide-rest-openshift/instructions.md

 This command ensures that your app is accessible from the internet by a public URL.

-the next command outputs the publicly accessible route to your OpenLiberty application.
+The next command outputs the publicly accessible route to your OpenLiberty application.
 ```
 oc get routes
 ```